gokulakrishnanbalaji/Calculator/README.md

 # Calculator
-A simple, yet powerful calculator app using python with Tkinter library for Graphical User Interface Maje sure to install tkinter library by the following command :
+A simple, yet powerful calculator app using python with Tkinter library for Graphical User Interface Make sure to install tkinter library by the following command :

 >pip install tkinter